 4. Don’t Scrimp on Spending.
-We recommend spending a little more and avoiding the cheapest of hostels and choose comfortable accommodation which is likely to be cleaner and safer.
-NEVER book a mixed Dorm room in a hostel (which are full of men 99% of the time).
-Female only dorms are fine.
-We book our accommodations in India on Booking.com and look for properties with a review score higher than 8 (usually).
+I recommend spending a little more and avoiding the cheapest of hostels and choose comfortable accommodation which is likely to be cleaner and safer.
+I don’t recommend booking a mixed Dorm room in a hostel (which are full of men most of the time).
+Female only dorms are great and a good way to make friends.
+I book my accommodation in India on Booking.com and look for properties with a review score higher than 8 (usually), preferably from female travellers.

 5. Don’t Post Your Exact Whereabouts in real time on Social Media.
 I learned the hard way with this one, when someone actually turned up at my guesthouse after a Facebook post.
 General locations are fine but don’t post things about your accommodation until after you’ve left, unless you have a fully private account.